KraXen72/crankshaft/README.md

    - until automated tests are added, try to manually test it works even after the code is minified. if it does not, you're probably doing something wrong
 - please report any bugs/feature requests in the Issues.
 - feel free to submit pull requests, they will be merged as long as they support the client ideology.

-## where to download?

-- releases tab.
-- it is generally recommended to use the installer version (for example `crankshaft-setup-win-x64.exe`) rather than portable, because portable version has bad performance
-- almost always use the 64 bit version (ends in `-x64`), rather than a general or 32bit one, unless your computer is 32bit. (it most likely isn't)
-- if you're having trouble with the installer, report the troubles in Issues and try running from source